Abhishek-Iyer1/lane-detection/README.md

 * Shuffle, split and make batches
 * Create an instance of the model, pass hyperparameters, train on the train split of the dataset
 * Save weights and model
+* Test on images and on videos for performance comparison across different environment settings.
+* Output IoU (Intersection over Union) for prediction of input image and test split of the dataset to generate data on model performance

 ## Difficulties
 * The classical pipeline struggles to adjust to different times of the day, curvature in lanes, and different colours of the lanes themselves.